Monday, August 26, 2013

 Review

 While it's not the first movie of the Ernest series, Dr. Otto and the Riddle of the Gloom Beam is the first.
 ERNEST GOES TO CAMP undeniably turned Jim Varney into a movie star and introduced his lovable character, Ernest P. Worrell, to the big screen.
 It has the sentimentality and glitter of accidental laughs.
 This family comedy is good, especially when seemingly goofy and lighthearted in its story setting.
-Aside from the comical mischief are the two things, including John Vernon's character portrayal of the villain Sherman Krader and the poignant moment of Ernest singing "Gee I'm Glad It's Raining".
+Aside from the comical mischief, two things stand out, including John Vernon's character portrayal of the villain Sherman Krader and the poignant moment of Ernest singing "Gee, I'm Glad It's Raining".

 Some of you believe most features of Ernest are corny, but I beg to differ.
 It's the wackiest and most refreshing movie of 1987 and the best instalment of the comedy series PERIOD!